 I was never given a leg bag so when I went out I put it in a cloth gift bag.
 I had bought a bunch of those from a woman at a local craft fair in effort to reduce my use of gift wrap.

-When a friend of mine discovered female urinals on the Internet it was a game changer.
-While handheld plastic male urinals are stacked ceiling high in hospitals, none of the healthcare professionals had ever heard of a female urinal.
+When a friend of mine came across a website for handheld urinals for people without penises it was a game changer.
+While the other blue plastic urinals are stacked ceiling high in hospitals, not only did I have to bring my own with me none of the healthcare professionals had ever seen one before.

-Home care didn’t come very often so I had a jug beside me I’d empty the urinal into.
+The allotment of funding and thus time for home care is limited so their hours were spread out.
+Different people popped in and out from morning to night meaning most of the time I was alone and so I kept a jug beside me to empty the urinal into.
 My wheelchair wouldn’t fit in the bathroom or kitchen or bedroom of the rather large apartment I was living in back then.
 It also had to be stripped of footrests and headrest to fit on the elevator.

 During a prolonged hospitalization I successfully advocated for physiotherapy that doctors had previously insisted would be pointless.
-As a result, some strength returned and I also learned to use the muscles unaffected by my disease differently.
+As a result of that and the elimination of a medication that was causing additional weakness, some strength returned and I also learned to use the muscles unaffected by my disease differently.
 I started transferring to a toilet.

 That went without a single leak or explosion of urine except twice at the hospital just before discharge.
 The nurses and doctor dismissed it as ‘well you’re disabled’ which, loosely translated means ‘I can’t be bothered; you’re already broken/deformed/not normal and we can’t fix you (make you non-disabled) so it doesn’t really matter.’